kanav99/github-java-ctf/README.md

 }

 ```
 We restrict our step only through the getter methods, not through general methods.
-But in the output we see that
+Note that we can also step through only the `getSoftConstraints` and `getHardConstraints` but it is good idea to first start with all getters so that we atleast not miss a case.
+In the output we see that

 ![](/images/1.6.1.png)